Sgt. Charles Raymond Boeshart

 When Charles reached San Fernando, he and the other prisoners were packed into small wooden boxcars.
 Each car could hold forty men; 100 men were put into each car.
 They were packed in so tight that the dead remained standing until the living jumped out of the cars at Capas.
 From there, Charles walked the last few miles to Camp O'Donnell.

 Camp O'Donnell was a former Filipino Army camp pressed into service as a prison camp.
 There was only one water faucet for the entire camp.
 About two weeks after arriving at Camp O'Donnell, Charles went out a work detail to rebuild the bridges that the Americans had destroyed during their withdraw into the Bataan Peninsula.
 The detail American commanding officer was Lt.
 Col. Ted Wickord the commanding officer of the 192nd.

-The POWs were boarded onto a train and traveled several days to Mukden, Manchuria.
+The POWs were given new fur-lined coats and boarded onto a train and traveled several days to Mukden, Manchuria.
 The POWs experienced extreme temperature changes.
 They had extremely hot summers and extremely cold winters.
 If a man died, his body was stored in a warehouse until the spring.
 The first winter in the camp, two hundred men died.
 The prisoners' barracks were unheated, so they rolled themselves up in their blankets like cigars.
 They would also sleep near each other to share body heat.

 Charles recalled that one man escaped from the

 camp but was recaptured.
 He was hung near